IBM/appnav/docs/importcell.md

 You can import a WebSphere Application Server Network Deployment cell into an IBM Application Navigator cell to establish visibility and access to the Network Deployment cell.
-A WebSphere Application Server Network Deployment cell can be imported into Application Navigator with the WAS-ND-Cell list view page in Application Navigator or the Kubernetes kubectl command.
+A WebSphere Application Server Network Deployment cell can be imported into Application Navigator with the WAS-ND-Cell list view page in Application Navigator or the Kubernetes **kubectl** command.

 ## Procedure

 ### Import the WebSphere Application Server Network Deployment cell by using the WAS-ND-Cell list view page

-  1. Open the WebSphere Application Server Network Deployment cell page and launch create dialog.
+  1. Open the WebSphere Application Server Network Deployment cell page and launch **create dialog**.

      ![](images/importcell.1.png?raw=true)